webiny/website/src/blogPosts/november-update-5aa276b4e934.md

 We also would like to extend our thanks to [Tyler](https://github.com/12vanblart), [Adam](https://github.com/llwp), and [Dan](https://github.com/danruss) for their support in improving Webiny documentation.

+---

-#### Want to become a Webiny contributor?*** We welcome all new members that want to support our project.
+**Want to become a Webiny contributor?**

+We welcome all new members that want to support our project.
 In case you feel you might need a bit of extra guidance or help with your first issue — we are there for you.
-Just give us a ping on our *[chat](https://spectrum.chat/webiny)*.*
+Just give us a ping on our *[chat](https://spectrum.chat/webiny)*.

 *Since we’ve started this Spectrum community, we’ve received a lot of valuable feedback, bug reports, etc. So do join us there for a chat :)*

+---

 ## Product improvements